 How to Deep Condition Natural Hair with Regular Conditioner

 If you don’t happen to have any deep conditioner on hand, knowing how to deep condition natural hair with regular conditioner can be a lifesaver.
-It’s a great way to add nutrients, protein and moisture to your hair.
-It also saves money using products you may already have around.
+It’s a great way to add nutrients, protein, and moisture to your hair.
+I must advise that it’s not a solution you should always do as it’s not as effective as a deep conditioner but will work until you can add a regular deep conditioner to your routine again.

 To deep condition natural hair with regular conditioner, take a small amount of your conditioner and put it into a small bowl.
-Add a tiny amount of your favorite oil or some melted Shea butter to the conditioner and mix.
+Add a small amount of jojoba oil, glycerine, and castor oil to the conditioner and mix.
 Add the mixture to your clean and damp hair, making sure every strand is covered.
-This is also a good time to massage your scalp with the mixture for a few minutes.
-Cover with a shower cap and sit under a dryer if you have one.
+Cover with a shower cap and sit under a hooded dryer.

-It’s also possible to put a heating pad on a low setting on top of the shower cap.
-If you don’t have a heating pad, a hand held hair dryer on medium heat can also be used.
-Be sure to direct the dryer to different spots as soon as the shower cap becomes warm.
-Do not leave the dryer in one spot for too long to avoid melting the shower cap.
+It’s also possible to put a warm towel on top of the shower cap.
 Continue adding heat for 20 to 30 minutes.
 If applying heat is not an option, simply leave the mixture on for an hour to ensure it penetrates the hair shaft thoroughly.

 After the recommended time has passed, remove the shower cap and rinse with cool water to close the hair cuticle.
-Seal in the moisture with your favorite oil and allow your hair to air dry.
+Seal in the moisture with your favorite oil such as Butta Butta Cream and allow your hair to air dry.
 Style as you normally do.

 Trending Method: DIY Deep Conditioners